top of page

 (two storey addition, of uncertain age)

-Contrasting building styles, visible from the outside, show that the sub-basement predates the two floors above it, but we’ve never fully got to the bottom of the origins of this addition.
+Contrasting building styles, visible from the outside, show that the sub-basement predates the two floors above it.
+While we believe this bottom story to be the remains of one of eight cottages built on Whitemead Park in the mid-1600s, we have no documented proof of this.
 The first floor (middle floor) now forms part of our flat and the top floor is occupied by the pub’s dining room and part of its kitchen.

 The walls of this two-storey addition to the mid-1600s cottage butt up to James Kear’s late-1840s extension (visible in the public toilets loft) and the small window which existed in our own kitchen used the edge of the late-1840s as one of its reveals; so we can be certain that it was constructed after that date.
 The updated Driver Brother’s map, published in 1854, shows the sub-basement footprint in red; indicating that something new was built there between 1787 and 1854.
 This leaves quite a narrow period for its construction, ranging from sometime after James Kear’s late-1840s extension and 1854.
 Somewhat frustratingly, however, this appears to be contradicted by the position of the rear window in room 7, built in 1872.
 It looks out unnaturally onto the roof of the two-storey addition, suggesting that the 1872 extension came before the two storeys were added to the sub-basement.